Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az network private-endpoint dns-zone-group create --resource-group secureacrsetup --endpoint-name securewebregistry-pe --name securewebregistry-zg --private-dns-zone privatelink.azurewebsites.net --zone-name privatelink.azurewebsites.net
 ```

-Finally disable using managed identity and update the image:
+Finally disable using managed identity and update the image the app is using:

 ```bash
 az resource update --resource-group secureacrsetup --name secureacrweb2021/config/web --set properties.acrUseManagedIdentityCreds=false --resource-type 'Microsoft.Web/sites/config' az webapp config set --resource-group secureacrsetup --name secureacrweb2021 --linux-fx-version 'DOCKER|secureacrwebregistry2021.azurewebsites.net/customwebsite:lnx-v1'
 ```

+After about a minute you should see the new image served from the web app.

 ## FAQ

-**Q: Can I apply the same steps to a Function App?**
+**Q: Can I apply the same steps to a function app?**

-You will need a Premium Elastic plan to use VNet integration with Function Apps.
+Yes, but you will need a Premium Elastic plan or an App Service plan to use VNet integration with function apps.

+**Q: Can I apply the same steps to a Windows container app?**

+Windows container apps does not yet support pulling containers over VNet, but you can use managed identity to pull from Azure Container Registry and you can pull from custom registries, that are accessible from the internet.